bitcoin/bitcoin/doc/zmq.md

 ## Prerequisites

-The ZeroMQ feature in Bitcoin Core requires ZeroMQ API version 4.x or newer.
+The ZeroMQ feature in Liberta Core requires ZeroMQ API version 4.x or newer.
 Typically, it is packaged by distributions as something like *libzmq3-dev*.
 The C++ wrapper for ZeroMQ is *not* needed.

-In order to run the example Python client scripts in contrib/ one must also install *python-zmq*, though this is not necessary for daemon operation.
+In order to run the example Python client scripts in contrib/ one must also install *python3-zmq*, though this is not necessary for daemon operation.

 ## Enabling

 By default, the ZeroMQ feature is automatically compiled in if the necessary prerequisites are found.
-To disable, use --disable-zmq during the *configure* step of building bitcoind:
+To disable, use --disable-zmq during the *configure* step of building libertad:

     $ ./configure --disable-zmq (other options)